NicolasRidoire/SimpleCGUI/README.md

 ## How to install

-For now I guess you can just copy/paste the SimpleCGUI folder into your project
+For now I guess you can just copy/paste the SimpleCGUI folder into your project and import SimpleCGUI.c

 ## Creating a window